IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 We created a user-friendly interface for generating custom artwork, allowing users to:

 - Choose between running examples or generating custom art
-- Select from available Magritte categories
+- Select from available Margritte categories
 - Enter custom prompts for art generation
 - View real-time aesthetic evaluation with visual score representation
 - Generate multiple artworks in sequence